Félix Gaffiot: Life

 There is a college in Quingey that is named for him.

 Dictionnaire Illustré Latin-Français — "The Gaffiot"

-In 1923, the publisher Hachette entrusted Félix Gaffiot with the task of compiling a Latin–French dictionary, which was soon eponymised Le Gaffiot.
-After writing thousands of index cards, Gaffiot at last saw his work appear in 1934.
+In 1923, the publisher Hachette entrusted Félix Gaffiot with the task of compiling a Latin–French dictionary, which was soon eponymized Le Gaffiot.
+After writing thousands of index cards, Gaffiot saw his work appear at last in 1934.
 The dictionary stands out on account of its illustrations and the clearness of its typography and, since it first appeared, has been regularly reprinted, in both complete and abridged editions.
 A new, modernised edition of the complete dictionary was published in November 2000.